railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 automatically appear on each order for that product.
 For example, you can enter “Do not forget to send by express delivery as specified in our contract reference 1234.”

-Once the document has been completed, you can print it as a price estimate to send to the supplier.
-You can set a note for the attention of the supplier in the form.
+Once the document has been completed, you can print it by clicking :guilabel:`Print` button on the form.

 .. figure:: images/purchase_quotation.png
    :scale: 75